-2.2 Empirical Studies
+Empirical Studies

 The literature on the variables under investigation in the present study is not very rich.
-This scarcity is more serious when virtual English language teaching comes into play to affect emotional regulation, anger control.
-In non-virtual settings, the researchers have dealt with the relationship among emotional regulation, anger control and the other cognitive or affective factors.
-For instance, Bracket et al. (2010) investigated the association among emotional regulation, job satisfaction, and burnout among school teachers and confirmed a significant relationship among the three explored factors.
-In another study, Ghanizadeh and Royaei (2015) investigated the correlation among emotional regulation, burnout, and emotional labor strategies among EFL teachers and reported a significant interplay among them.
+This scarcity is more serious when virtual English language teaching comes into play to affect emotional regulation, anger control, and domestic violence.
+In non-virtual settings, the researchers have dealt with the relationship among emotional regulation, anger control and domestic violence, and the other cognitive or affective factors.
+For instance, Bracket et al. (2010) investigated the interplay among emotion regulation, job satisfaction, and burnout among EFL teachers and confirmed a significant relationship among the three explored factors.
+In another study, Ghanizadeh and Royaei (2015) explored the go-togetherness among emotion regulation, burnout, and emotional labor strategies among EFL teachers and reported a significant interplay among them.
 Similar findings have been claimed by other scholars (Biron & van Veldhoven, 2012; Fathi & Derakhshan, 2019; Ju et al., 2015; Mirzaei et al., 2020; Shokoohi-Yekta et al., 2019; Talbot & Mercer, 2018).

-A different research line taken in this regard is experimental research tackling the effectiveness of various virtual or non-virtual teaching programs (in relation or unrelated to English language) on emotional regulation, anger control.

-In this group of studies, Alawiyah et al. (2019) examined and corroborated the effectiveness of socio-drama on improvement of anger management skills of students.
+A different research line taken in this regard is experimental research tackling the effectiveness of various virtual or non-virtual teaching programs (in relation or unrelated to the English language) on emotional regulation, anger control, and domestic violence.
+In this group of studies, Alawiyah et al. (2019) examined and corroborated the effectiveness of socio-drama on the improvement of anger management skills of students.
 In the study by Prasanth et al. (2022), assessed the effect of virtual knowledge practice education on anger management among adolescents and found out remarkable changes in the subjects under the effect of teaching knowledge practice virtually.
-There exist some other studies with the same orientation on variables like emotional regulation (e.g., Barber et al., 2011; Dettori & Persico, 2014; Nguyen & Ikeda, 2015).
+There exist some other studies with the same orientation on variables like emotional regulation (e.g., Barber et al., 2011; Dettori & Persico, 2014; Nguyen & Ikeda, 2015) and domestic violence (e.g., Nicole et al., 2016; Schrag et al., 2022; Emezue, 2020).

-What is clearly perceived from the reviewed literature is that more investigations are needed to document the effectiveness of virtual English language teaching on emotional regulation, anger control among House wives in Iran.
+What is clearly perceived from the reviewed literature is that more investigations are needed to document the effectiveness of virtual English language teaching on emotional regulation, anger control, and domestic violence among Housewives in Iran.
 This study was an attempt to bridge this gap.

-3. Method
+Method

-3.1 Research Design
+Research Design

-This study which sought to investigate the effectiveness of virtual English language teaching on Iranian House wives' emotional regulation, anger control, used a quasi-experimental pre-test post-test control group design (Ary et al., 2019).
-More specifically, in this study, there existed two groups of house wives in the name of the experimental and control groups.
+This study which sought to investigate the effectiveness of virtual English language teaching on Iranian Housewives' emotional regulation, anger control, and domestic violence used a quasi-experimental pre-test and post-test control group design (Ary et al., 2019).
+More specifically, in this study, there existed two groups of housewives in the name of the experimental and control groups.
 While the experimental group benefited from virtual English language teaching, the control group does not.
-Finally, the scores of the two groups on emotional regulation, anger control, in the pre-test and post-test are compared with each other to measure the effectiveness of virtual English language teaching.
+Finally, the scores of the two groups on emotional regulation, anger control, and domestic violence in the pre-test and post-test are compared with each other to measure the effectiveness of virtual English language teaching.